anapaulagomes/pytest-picked/README.rst

   =========================== 2 passed in 0.07 seconds ===========================

-The files and folders with tests, that were modified but weren't committed yet will be run.
+All tests will be run from files and folders which are modified but not yet committed.
 No more copy and paste!